 Station 8: Opened June 27, 2011 at 3223 NW 42nd Avenue: Quint 8 and District 2.

-Station 9: Station 9 will be open during Summer of 2017 in a modular building at 4213 SW 30th Avenue.
-GFR plans to run a three-person company from this location in an apparatus that will have fire suppression capability.
+Station 9: Station 9 opened September 6, 2017 in a modular building at 4213 SW 30th Avenue.
+GFR plans to run a three-person company from this location in an apparatus that will have fire suppression capability: Squad 9.